m4rci3/InfoSecKB/Git/The .git folder.md

 ### What is a .git folder?

 It stores all the information and metadata about your project’s history, branches , commits, and more.
-Essentially acting as the brain of your project. it is initialized by `git init`
+It is initialized by the `git init` command.

 This is not all that the *.git* folder has to offer , but if you check the references section below , you can see a more extensive lists and descriptions.